ViscousTests/website/content/docs/health-and-longevity/alt-health.md

 I also felt a bit betrayed by the doctor - the word "incurable" so strongly echoed in my mind and made me feel terrible and defeatist about my condition.
-The fact that it was in fact curable despite what the doctor said was a relief, but also made me feel bad that I had to life with the defeatist attitude about an uncomfortable condition for so long.
+The fact that it was in fact curable despite what the doctor said was a relief, but also made me feel bad that I had to live with the defeatist attitude about an uncomfortable condition for so long.

 ## Interlude: Effect Size